 - 36 ice-cream cake cones (about 3 inches tall)

 - 4 to 5 tablespoons milk

-- 4. In a small bowl, beat the shortening, confectioners' sugar and vanilla until smooth.
+- 2. In a mixing bowl, beat the shortening, confectioners' sugar and vanilla.
 Add enough milk to achieve spreading consistency.
-Frost tops of cooled cones and top with sprinkles.
+Frost tops of cooled cones.
 Yield: about 3 dozen.

 Reviews for Chocolate Cupcake Cones

 "When I make these, I plan ahead & save empty cereal boxes & cut holes to set cones in....great when your traveling, it stays in place."

 "Someone had a question about how to transport.
 If you buy the cones in a box there is an order form for purchasing covered containers.
 They are great.
 As a teacher, mother, and grandmother I use them a lot"